fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

-The labels to the left of the colon in the object definition are the <i>keys</i> of the object, whereas the ones to the right of it are <i>variables</i> that are defined inside of the module.
+The labels to the left of the colon in the object definition are the <i>keys</i> of the object, whereas the ones to the right of it are <i>variables</i> that are defined inside the module.

 Since the names of the keys and the assigned variables are the same, we can write the object definition with a more compact syntax: